michal-h21/biblatex-iso690/README.md

-# ISO 690 style for biblatex
+# Biblatex style for ISO 690 standard

 Biblatex is a bibliography and citation tool for LaTeX.
 This project provides support for citations in ISO 690 style.
 As the standard is a little bit ambiguous